Plans, estimating proposals and notice to bidders

-If the bid will be submitted electronically, a new Bid Express digital ID must be created for the joint venture.
-Both contractors must sign a “Request to Submit Bids Electronically” form before the Office of Contracts will approve the digital ID.
-This form is listed as page 17 of the Contractor Financial-Experience-Equipment Statement Contractors’ Forms (Form 650004).
+A new Bid Express Digital ID must be created for the joint venture.
+Both contractors must sign a “Submission of Electronic Bids” form before the Office of Contracts will approve the digital ID.
+This form is listed as page 16 of the Contractor's Financial-Experience-Equipment Statement (Form 650004).

 Eligible bidder and plan holders lists

 This information is posted in two lists on the Bid Express website.
 Contractors authorized to bid as a prime are included in the “Plan Holders” list and the “Eligible Bidder” column is marked “Yes.”
 A company is not eligible to bid as a prime contractor unless shown accordingly.

 Subcontractors, suppliers and others may include themselves in the “Voluntary Plan Holders” list.

 A company may access either list for all proposals in the letting.
 On the Bid Express website, select the letting of interest.
 In the “Also Available” box on the right side of the page, select “Plan Holders/Eligible Bidders.”
 The “Plan Holders” list, including eligible bidders, appears immediately above the “Voluntary Plan Holders” list.

 A company may also access either list for a single proposal in the letting.
 On the Bid Express website, select the desired letting and then select the proposal of interest.
 In the “Also Available” box on the right side of the page, select “Plan Holders/Eligible Bidders.”
 The “Plan Holders” list, including eligible bidders, appears immediately above the “Voluntary Plan Holders” list.